Best Georgia Lakes to Buy Lakefront Property

 Lake Lanier

-Named after local poet Sidney Lanier, Lake Lanier is a man-made reservoir maintained by the Army Corps of Engineers.
-It was created when the Buford Dam was built on the Chattahoochee River in 1956, flooding forests, farmland, and the former town of Oscarville.
-The state’s largest lake covers over 38,000 acres and includes 692 miles of shoreline.
+Lake Lanier, named after the local poet Sidney Lanier, is a man-made reservoir maintained by the Army Corps of Engineers.
+Created in 1956 with the construction of the Buford Dam on the Chattahoochee River, it flooded forests, farmland, and the former town of Oscarville.
+As one of the largest lakes in Georgia, it spans over 38,000 acres and boasts 692 miles of shoreline.

-The lake is in northeastern Georgia, about 50 miles outside of Atlanta.
-Most of Lake Lanier is situated in Hall and Forsyth counties, but it also reaches into Dawson, Gwinnett, and Lumpkin.
+Situated in northeastern Georgia, about 50 miles from Atlanta, Lake Lanier is primarily located in Hall and Forsyth counties, with parts extending into Dawson, Gwinnett, and Lumpkin.
+The lake borders multiple counties, making it an accessible destination for various recreational activities.
 Significant nearby cities include Gainesville, Dawsonville, Cumming, and Flowery Branch.
-The southern shoreline is more developed, as it is closest to I-985, making it easy to travel to Atlanta or the Appalachian Mountains.
+The southern shoreline is more developed due to its proximity to I-985, facilitating easy travel to Atlanta or the Appalachian Mountains.

-Other attractions include Margaritaville Resort and Waterpark at Lake Lanier Islands, Legacy Lodge Resort Hotel, Screaming Eagle Adventure Park, and the annual Atlanta Hong Kong Dragonboat Festival.
-Lake Lanier is also home to one of the largest Christmas light displays in the world, the Magical Nights of Lights.
-During the 1996 Olympics in Atlanta, it hosted water races, such as rowing events.
+For accommodations, Lake Lanier offers a range of options, including the Camp Margaritaville RV Resort & Cabins, which provides upscale cabins and an RV park.
+Other attractions include the Margaritaville Resort and Waterpark at Lake Lanier Islands, Legacy Lodge Resort Hotel, Screaming Eagle Adventure Park, and the annual Atlanta Hong Kong Dragonboat Festival.
+Lake Lanier is also famous for hosting one of the largest Christmas light displays in the world, the Magical Nights of Lights.
+During the 1996 Olympics in Atlanta, it was the venue for water races, such as rowing events.

-Lake Lanier has developed coastline featuring waterfront properties, from lots to condos and townhomes.
-Most of the homes for sale here are single-family.
+The developed coastline of Lake Lanier features waterfront properties ranging from lots to condos and townhomes, with most homes being single-family residences.
 As of the publication of this article, prices ranged from $233,000 for a 900 sq ft, two-bed, 1.5-bath home to a 17,700 sq ft construction featuring six bedrooms and 9.5+ bathrooms listed at $7,995,000.

 Lake Allatoona